Lalicat Browser vs GoLogin: Honest Review 2025

 Lalicat Browser

-Lalicat offers a limited 3-day trial, so it’s possible to test-drive it for free.
+Lalicat browser offers a limited 3-day trial, so it’s possible to test-drive it for free.
 You’ll need to write to Lalicat’s customer support team to make that happen.
 Its subscription plans cost $59.00, $99.00, $209.00, or $499.00 per month – based on how many profiles and sub-accounts you need.

 Final Verdict

-Both GoLogin and Lalicat clearly have plenty to offer.
+Both GoLogin and Lalicat browser clearly have plenty to offer.
 For example, Lalicat excels at advanced fingerprint customization and OS emulation.
 It also prioritizes integration with third-party proxy services, which could be advantageous depending on your needs.
 Take a look at the table below for a deeper comparison.

 Comparison Criterium GoLogin Lalicat